-In the Halperin-Lee-Read (HLR) description~\cite{Halperin1993} of the composite Fermi liquid (CFL), the CFs strongly interact with dynamical gauge bosons, invalidating the quasiparticle description in Fermi liquid theory.
-Since the compressible NFL state at half-filled LL is well established both experimentally~\cite{Willett1997, Du1993, Du1994} and numerically~\cite{Motrunich2016,WangJie}, it provides a promising platform to explore intriguing properties of NFL states.
+Fathoming the instabilities of NFL is the very essence of understanding various phenomena in strongly correlated systems.
+For example, the high transition temperature and the complex orders of the high-temperature superconductors are all believed to result from a NFL mother state~\cite{Keimer2015,Lee2008,Kivelson2003,Lee2006}.
+Theoretically a stable and controllable platform is crucial and urgently needed for investigating the intriguing properties of the NFL states.
+In particular, the compressible NFL state at the half-filled LL is well established both experimentally~\cite{Willett1997, Du1993, Du1994} and numerically~\cite{Motrunich2016, WangJie, Jain2015}, which provides a promising platform.
 More importantly, the physical setup also comes with various tuning knobs such as the magnetic field, the geometry, and the number of components including layers, subbands, spins and/or valleys.
-With these knobs, plenty of states adjacent to CFL are discovered, consequently revealing various instabilities of CFL.
-For instance, the Cooper instability~\cite{Bonesteel1999,Senthil2015} leads to the $p+i p$ paired Moore-Read (MR) state~\cite{Moore1991, Greiter1992, Read2000}; the Pomeranchuk instability~\cite{Fradkin2014, Kim2018} results in nematic quantum Hall states~\cite{West1999, Du1999}; the Stoner instability of CFL gives rise to spin or valley polarizations~\cite{JainStoner,Balram2015,ZZ2018}; and the instability towards the Halperin 331-state~\cite{Halperin1983, SDS2010} in quantum Hall bilayers.
+With these knobs, plenty of states adjacent to the composite Fermi liquid (CFL) are discovered, consequently revealing various instabilities of CFL.
+For instance, the Cooper instability~\cite{Bonesteel1999,Senthil2015} leads to the $p+i p$ paired Moore-Read (MR) state~\cite{Moore1991, Greiter1992, Read2000} (we briefly review it in Appendix~\ref{append:pair}); the Pomeranchuk instability~\cite{Fradkin2014, Kim2018} results in nematic quantum Hall states~\cite{West1999, Du1999}; the Stoner instability of CFL gives rise to spin or valley polarizations~\cite{JainStoner,Balram2015,ZZ2018}; and the instability towards the Halperin 331-state~\cite{Halperin1983, SDS2010} in quantum Hall bilayers.